 • (b) This sub-action has been completed.
-Given the complexity of sediment management in the St. Marys River a multi-agency approach is needed to oversee dredging.
+Given

-- (a) This sub-action is ongoing. - (b) The Conservation Authority is the local permitting agency for dredging operations on the Ontario side of the river; and the MOECC reviews and approves disposal options for dredged materials.
-As mentioned under NPS-1, a multi-agency Dredging Administrative Controls document will be developed that provides guidance for dredging proponents and permitting agencies on the regulatory oversights in the planning and undertaking of dredging activities.
-The document will be drafted by March 2015. - (c) This sub-action is pending until sediment management actions have been determined. - (d) Guidance will be developed by the Sediment Technical Team as part of the sediment management plan to provide information to those considering any type of activity that may disturb contaminated sediment within the AOC.
+- (a) This sub-action is ongoing. - (b) The Conservation Authority is the local

+- activities.
+The document will be completed in 2016. - (c) This sub-action is pending until sediment management actions have been determined. - (d) Guidance will be developed by the Sediment Technical Team as part of the sediment management plan to provide information to those considering any type of activity that may disturb contaminated sediment within the AOC.